Senior Individualized Project in Biology

 There are many ways to find a SIP mentor and a suitable SIP.
 Some suggested avenues to pursue are listed below, followed by additional sources of funding.

-- Dow bulletin boards: Research opportunities received by the biology department are posted on the bulletin boards outside Rooms 328 and 329 of Dow Science Center.
+- Dow bulletin boards: Research opportunities received by the biology department are posted on the bulletin boards on the 3rd floor of the Dow Science Center.

 - Surf the web: Numerous institutions have paid summer internships in all areas of biology and most have web pages with information on their programs (including downloadable application materials, eligibility criteria, stipends, and deadlines for application).
 To get started, check out the web page of internship sources maintained by the Kalamazoo College Biology Department.